bxdoan/bxdoan/README.md

 <div align="center">

-> You can die anytime, but living takes true courage.
+> The only way to do great work is to love what you do.

-> — Kenshin Himura —
+> — Steve Jobs —

 </div>